amigojapan/ejspeak/readme.md

-edit these 2 lines at the top of ejspeak.lua to reclect the directories on your system: on links change to espeak on windows change to espeak.exe:
+edit these 2 lines at the top of ejspeak.lua to reclect the directories on your system: on Mac it is speak on Linux change to espeak on Windows change to espeak.exe:

 pathToSpeachSynth = "~/Downloads/espeak-1.45.04-OSX/espeak-1.45.04/speak"